feathersui/feathersui-website/docs/haxe-openfl/label.md

 ---
-title: How to use the Feathers UI Label component
+title: How to use the Label component
 sidebar_label: Label
 ---